tracked-tools/ember-async-data/README.md

 1. Because it directly proxies to the underlying promise values, it is possible to misuse by accessing the properties of the resolved type synchronously, instead of properly awaiting the value of the promise (either with `await` or with `.then()`).
 2. Because it is a mixin, it cannot be used with Glimmer components, and in general is not compatible with the future direction of Ember, which is moving *away* from mixins and *toward* appropriate use of delegates (whether services or non-singleton regular classes), composition, and pure functions.

 The `load` helper is a fully-featured replacement for `PromiseProxyMixin`, with none of these pitfalls.
-This takes a promise as a parameter and returns an object `LoadState` which contains the loading state and value/error.
-This helper provides a consistent way for developers to load data in their components without running into common pitfalls with concurrency.
+This takes a promise as a parameter and returns a `TrackedAsyncData` object which handles the pending/resolved/rejected state as well as value/error data.
+The associated `load` helper provides a consistent way for developers to load data in their component templates.

 ## Contributing